python/cpython/Doc/library/re.rst

 You can often restructure your regular expression to avoid recursion.

-Starting with Python 2.3, simple uses of the ``*?`` pattern are special-cased to avoid recursion.
+Simple uses of the ``*?`` pattern are special-cased to avoid recursion.
 Thus, the above regular expression can avoid recursion by being recast as ``Begin [a-zA-Z0-9_ ]*?end``.
 As a further benefit, such regular expressions will run faster than their recursive equivalents.

 search() vs. match()